Degrees of Freedom and Information Criteria for the Synthetic Control Method: Forecasting Counterfactual Car Sales Under Rationing in Tianjin

+Of course this does not indicate which specific cars are being sold in greater or lesser proportions.
+To accomplish that, Figure \ref{fig:Heterogeneous-treatment-effects} displays the treatment effect paths for the 13 models whose cumulative sales exceeded 10,000.
+All series trend downward, as expected given the sharp contraction in license supply, yet the magnitude of the decline varies markedly: upper-mainstream sedans such as the \emph{Magotan} and \emph{Sagitar} lost far fewer units than budget models such as the \emph{Tengyi C30} or the \emph{Corolla EX}.

+Figure \ref{fig:effect-versus-price} relates each model’s one-year market-share treatment effect to its average pre-policy price (MSRP).
+Higher-priced vehicles experienced larger gains (or smaller losses) in relative share.
+An OLS fit yields a positive slope of \(1.5\times10^{-6}\), implying that a ¥100,000 increase in price is associated with a 0.15-percentage-point rise in post-rationing market share.
+The empirical analysis thus suggests that mid- to high-priced models fared better under rationing, which is consistent with the fact that rationed plates were allocated —through auction or secondary markets— to higher-income households.

-Figure \ref{fig:effect-versus-price} nevertheless confirms the expected pattern, overall.
+This confirms the expected pattern.
 More expensive cars tend to see a smaller decrease in sales.
 The cars with the most extreme reduction in relative demand tend to be the cheapest.